DUI Diversion – RIDR

 The idea that diversion enables repeat offenders to be treated as first-time offenders is absurd because the prosecutor almost always knows about the prior arrest.
 Even if the record has been sealed, the administrative suspension stays on the driving record for 75 years.

-The prosecutor always has the option to ask for more than the statutory minimums for a second offense, especially if the prior case was resolved in a diversion program.
+The prosecutor always has the option to ask for more than the statutory minimum for a second offense, especially if the prior case was resolved in a diversion program.

 Other DUI Diversion Programs throughout Florida

-These type of DUI diversion programs have worked in other parts of the state including:
+The Florida Legislature has failed to create any DUI diversion program.
+Instead, different state attorneys throughout Florida have created their own programs.
+These types of DUI diversion programs have worked in other parts of the state, including:

 Like the diversion programs in those counties, the diversion program in Hillsborough County has strict eligibility requirements.

 Many of the DUI diversion programs in Florida have extra requirements for a person arrested with a BAC of 0.08 or above.
-In some of these programs, a person with a particularly high BAC would be ineligible.
-Some diversion programs also make a person ineligible if they have an open container or pet in the vehicle.
+In some programs, a person with a particularly high BAC would be ineligible.
+Some diversion programs also make people ineligible if they have an open container or pet in the vehicle.

 Although Hillsborough County’s RIDR program makes any DUI with a BAC of .20 or higher ineligible, in other counties the BAC can be higher.
 In Monroe County in the Sixteenth Judicial Circuit, the BAC limit for diversion can be up to .24.
 The benefit of having higher BAC limits for diversion is discouraging people from refusing to submit to chemical testing.